LeoValentim/cocoapods-assets-cleaner/README.md

 # cocoapods-assets-cleaner

-Assets-cleaner is a cocoapods-plugin thet helps to clean assets from unused images on Xcode projects.
+Assets-cleaner is a cocoapods-plugin that helps to clean assets from unused images on Xcode projects.

 ## Getting Started